National Strategy Second Action Plan

 - the First Action Plan for Our Ways – Strong Ways – Our Voices: National Aboriginal and Torres Strait Islander Plan to End Family, Domestic and Sexual Violence 2026–2036.

-We are designing these action plans to work together.
-This is crucial, as people affected by violence often deal with many overlapping services at the same time – such as health, justice, housing and community services.
-They may have experienced multiple forms of abuse or be living with the lasting impacts of past abuse.
+We are designing these action plans to work together, recognising that people affected by violence often navigate multiple overlapping services, such as health, justice, housing and community services, and may experience multiple forms of abuse or ongoing impacts from past abuse.